EternalYoshi/ThreeWorkTool/README.md

 By Eternal Yoshi

 Current Changelog:
+V0.30

+- Reorganized and Rewrote file reading and file writing coding of all types of files to be more stable, optimal, and quicker.
+- Improved error checking:
+- Now detects invalid arc files that are not in the inverse endian.
+- Fixed crashing when trying to open an invalid or unsupported Arc.
+- Fixed crash if Close is selected without opening a file.
+- Fixed an issue causing replaced DDS files to use the newly replaced filename rather than the original.
+- Used the Actual complete Hash List and fixed typos with .ean and .xsew files.
+- Export All Option added(Folders only)
+- Partial MSD Support(Only English Alphabet characters and some accents supported); has a new form that must be loaded to view or edit.
+- The FileAmount parameter on Arc Files actually shows the amount of files inside the .arc file.
+- Fixed an issue with saving arc files with over 300 files that would cause data to overwrite and corrupt the arc.
+- Added the selected Item's Context Menu Options to the Edit button dynamically; anything you have to right click to do can be done in the Edit Menu.
+- LMT support that still needs more testing, right now supports replacing and exporting individual entries in the .LMT files.

 V2.1
 - Fixed an issue that prevented Arc files with more than 255 files from being read and saved correctly.